dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 gitRestore| $gitRestore(path) | Revert a change
-gitCommit| $gitCommit(message, [paths]) | Run git commit and push saveTable| $saveTable(Ignore | Refresh | Delete All, database, table, data, [pk]) | Allows performing an ad hoc ETL operation (note that createSchema is true)
+gitCommit| $gitCommit(message, [paths]) | Run git commit and push saveTable| $saveTable(Ignore | Refresh | Delete All, database, table, data, [pk]) | Allows performing an ad hoc ETL operation (note that createSchema is true) reconcileEntity | $reconcileEntity(entity, [entity-language], [limit]) | Uses the wikidata query service to reconcile a string to a wikidata id.
+The entity is a simple string.
+The entity language is the language the entity is expressed in (defaults to en).
+The limit (default 1) determines the number of results returned classifyEntities | $classifyEntities(entity-array, [entity-language], [limit], [subclass-depth]) | Reconciles entities and finds common classifications that all entities are an instance of.
+The parameters are similar to the reconcileEntity function.
+The subclass depth (default 1) describes the number of superclasses that are included in the results.

 ## Access Control